-Students must comply with the policies and procedures of SCNM and the location of their clerkship, Students must comply with the attendance policy All assignments regarding patient care or medical education assigned by the attending physician(s) must be completed within the designated timeframe.

-Students must participate in pre- and post-visit patient reviews.
-Students must review patient charts prior to evaluating patients.
-Students will be held to and evaluated as outlined in the "Clinical Grading
+- Students must comply with the policies and procedures of Sonoran University and the location of their clerkship, - Students must comply with the attendance policy - All assignments regarding patient care or medical education assigned by the attending provider(s) must be completed within the designated timeframe. - Students must participate in pre- and post-visit patient reviews. - Students must review patient charts prior to evaluating patients. - Students will be held to and evaluated as outlined in the "Clinical Grading System." - (a) Clinical Grading System - Satisfactory - Unsatisfactory

-System."

-Clinical Grading System

-Satisfactory Unsatisfactory

 A failing grade of unsatisfactory, "U," can seriously affect a student's academic progress and financial aid.
-Failing any course, including a clerkship, will result in the student being subject to Academic Probation (see SCNM catalog; Student Academic Progress).
-Upon failing a clinical clerkship, the student is required to attend an entire guarter of the Clinical Skills Development Session (CSDS) for remediation of clinical skills.
-In order to rectify the grade of "U," the clinical clerkship must be repeated with the same attending physician or a physician they designate the following auarter.
+Failing any course, including a clerkship, will result in the student being subject to Academic Probation (see course catalog; Student Academic Progress).
+Upon failing a clinical clerkship, the student is required to attend an entire quarter of the Clinical Skills Development Session (CSDS) for remediation of clinical skills.
+In order to rectify the grade of "U," the clinical clerkship must be repeated with the same attending provider or a provider that said attending provider designates the following quarter.
 A clinical clerkship may be repeated one time only.
 If a second "U" is received for the repeated clerkship, the student may be academically dismissed.
-The credits for the unsatisfactory clerkship must be made up within two quarters of the unsatisfactory clerkship.
+The credits for the unsatisfactory clerkship must be made up at the next enrolled quarter.
 Students are not eligible for honors during any quarter or upon graduation if they receive an unsatisfactory grade any time during their clinical education.

-Student Performance Evaluations:

-Attending physicians will evaluate the students yearly based on the schedule set forth by the Academic Assessment Committee.
-Supervising physicians may choose to evaluate the students more frequently.
-The physicians will complete both the Clerkship Feedback Form and the Chart Evaluation form and review them with the student clinician.
-If necessary, the attending physician may meet with a student any time during the quarter to address specific areas of concern.
-If the supervising physician deems it necessary, they may send a student to CSDS midquarter, or refer them for the following quarter.
-The attending physician will determine the student's performance based upon both subjective and objective criteria.
+(b) Student Performance Evaluations Attending providers will evaluate the students yearly based on the schedule set forth by the Academic Assessment Committee.
+Supervising providers may choose to evaluate the students more frequently.
+The providers will complete both the Student Clerkship Feedback Form and the Chart Evaluation form and review them with the student clinician.
+If necessary, the attending provider may meet with a student any time during the quarter to address specific areas of concern.
+If the supervising provider deems it necessary, they may send a student to CSDS midquarter, or refer them for the following quarter.
+The attending provider will determine the student's performance based upon both subjective and objective criteria.

-Remediation Plan
+(c) Remediation Plan

-An attending physician may identify a student who has deficiencies in clinical competencies or expected skill level at any point throughout the quarter.
-Based on the deficiencies, the physician may develop a remediation plan or refer the student to the Clinical Skills Development Session (CSDS) to improve upon their skills.
+An attending provider may identify a student who has deficiencies in clinical competencies or expected skill level at any point throughout the quarter.
+Based on the deficiencies, the provider may develop a remediation plan which may include referral to the Clinical Skills Development Session (CSDS) to improve upon their skills.
 Each problem area and/or competency must be identified on the remediation form and a target date assigned for the student to be re-evaluated on the skill(s).
-The supervising physician of the CSDS will provide regular updates on the student's progress to the referring physician.
+The supervising provider of the CSDS will provide regular updates on the student's progress to the referring provider.

-Clinical Skills Development Session (CSDS)
+(d) Clinical Skills Development Session (CSDS)